zavolanlab/zarp-cli/README.md

 ## Synopsis

-- Have a bunch of RNA-Seq samples and you wanna know what's in them? **_ZARP 'em!_**
+- You have a bunch of RNA-Seq samples and wanna know what's in them? **_ZARP 'em!_**
 - You have an extensive SRA query with hundreds of runs and you don't know where to start? **Easy - _ZARP 'em!_**